Public Dislosure Statement

 • Continue to develop existing client relationships

-• Continue to promote products that Starr International can differentiate itself from the market
+• Continue to promote products that differentiate Starr Singapore from the market

 • Increase market penetration into selected geographical regions